The Name - Moose international ...

 It took me a while to understand confused glances from colleagues and friends from all over the world when talking about the most important animal - the moose - or : elk!

-There are two English words for them: "moose" is US American while "elk" is the British English version.
+There are two English words for them: "moose" is US American while "elk" is the British English version (deriving from the the German "Elch").

 Confusing it gets as "elk" - US Version - is used for "Cervus elaphus"!
 Lucky we have a clear latin version - which then ends up in "deer" in British English.